mrdk/mind/doc/streams.rst

       	Number of bytes in a file stream structure.

-.. word:: file-init     ( new-file caller -- )
+.. word:: textfile0     ( -- addr ) |K|, "textfile-0"

-   Initialise a new textfile structure. *new-file* is the address of a memory region of :word:`/textfile` bytes. *caller* is either the address of an existing textfile structure or 0.
-If it is not 0, it contains the address of the file in which the current file was defined.

-   The word :word:`file-init` then generates a new textfile structure at *new-file*.
-Its :word:`>caller` field is set to *caller*.
+   Address of the prototype for the textfile structure.
+It has a size of :word:`/textfile` bytes.
+The fields are already initialised, ready for a call to :word:`file-open`.

 .. word:: file-open     ( str 'textfile -- ) |K|